 – That fumes from the buses were unpleasant and dangerous.

-The second of these complaints was highlighted on 8 June 1933 when a driver collapsed at the wheel of Dean CO10 after inhaling the fumes for a complete shift.
+The second of these complaints was highlighted on 8 June 1933 when a driver collapsed at the wheel of Bean CO10 after inhaling the fumes for a complete shift.
 Luckily he was able to switch the ignition off as he fell, and the bus came to a stop in a paddock at Acton.

 CO1 was involved in an accident on 25 August 1933, when the brakes were found to be inoperative as it entered the yard of Telopea Park school just after entering service that afternoon.
 To avoid a collision with the Cotter River bus, the driver swerved and ran a child down.
 Evidence was given that the driver had no occasion to use his brakes on the two mile trip from the depot, except for occasional use of the service brake, which on a 1925 AEC is the hand brake.
 His emergency brake, namely the foot brake, was found to be completely out of action.
 Maintenance procedures were tightened after this incident.

 The 4 Beans were withdrawn from service with the arrival of the last batch of AEC’s and were auctioned off on 29 June 1934.

 On 9 May 1934, a new AEC was delivered for tests in traffic.
 It became CO24 and was fitted with an AEC diesel engine – the first time a diesel engine was used for regular passenger transport in Australia.
 By February 1935, the department was able to report that the test was ‘highly satisfactory’ after evaluation over 24,000 miles, without mechanical trouble.
 The fuel cost per gallon was half that of petrol, and the bus gave double the mileage.
 Savings in operation on the one bus were estimated at £466 per year.